 Also of interest is that Milford has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Milford is a great place for families with children to consider.
-First of all, many other families with children live here, making Milford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Milford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Milford is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Milford’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Milford is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Milford doesn't have a public transportation system that people use for their commute.

 The per capita income in Milford in 2018 was $44,550, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $178,200 for a family of four.